 Building and renovating

-If you are considering retrofitting, renovating or rebuilding your house, it may be the perfect opportunity to make your home more efficient, comfortable, economical and gentler on the environment.
-There are a range of simple, cost-effective actions, which can have long-term benefits for you and your family.
+Make your home more efficient, comfortable, economical and gentler on the environment.
+Discover a range of simple, cost-effective actions, with long-term benefits for you and your family.

-Enjoy expert videos and recorded zoom events from the comfort of your home on Council's YouTube channel.
+Enjoy expert videos and recorded zoom events with Council's Youtube page.
 Topics include solar and batteries, heating/cooling, hot water, insulation and more.

 Watch sustainability webinars